emeinhardt/gregex/README.md

  - The code in this repository can be imported as a package for programmatic use: `import gregex`.
  - The command-line interface can be accessed via the usual `python -m gregex ...` route. **`python -m gregex -h` will bring up the `argparse` help.**
+    - Only a fraction of the package's functionality is currently exposed through the command-line interface.

 ### CLI example usage